-Business in the civil nuclear market progressed as expected, with regular sales through our distributor network and direct to customer.
-In this sector, our products are used by over 450 customers around the globe.
+Business in the civil nuclear market continued as expected, with regular sales through Kromek's distributor network and direct to customer.
+In this sector, Kromek's products are used by over 500 customers around the globe.

-Since year end, we were awarded a \$1.5m contract by one of our distribution partners in Asia, which is for a new product, based on our existing technology, in the civil nuclear market.
-The development of this new product was funded by the distribution partner.
-We believe that the product has a global market beyond our partner's targeted market in Asia.
+During the year, the Group was awarded a \$1.5m contract by one of its distribution partners in Asia, which is for the supply of a new product that it had developed based on its existing technology.
+The development of this new product was funded by the partner.